piazzesiNiccolo/LBT/notes/security_policies_and_sandboxing.md

 IRM

 Take untrusted program code and transform it adding  the inlined reference monitor  in a finite time.
 Transformed code must satisfy a specified policy and the behavior of code must be preserved.
 The main advantages are that runtime overhead AND load-time overhead are minimal.

+# Sandboxes and access control in programming languages

+One technique used in many levels of security is **compartmentalization**, which consists in separating and isolating parts of a system to decouple them and better enforce safety and security between them.

+The property of **isolation** can be broken down into a combination of confidentiality and integrity od data and code.
+The general way to enforce isolation is through sandboxes, which can be seen as an isolated environment where to execute untrusted process to protect a trusted one.
+Multiple sandboxes can coexist and there can be a hierarchy of compartments.
+(VMs, containers,...)

+**Issues**

+1. Defining the TCB.
+A sandbox reduces the tcb of the executed functionality, BUT increases the tcb with the enforcement mechanism (What happens if it is compromised? privilege escalation etc..)
+2. Can we control compartments with specific policies?
+How expressive and complex are these policies and can we handle them?
+3. Need a defined, small and simple interface to interact with environment.

+A compartment need a way to provide configurable access control mechanisms.

+**Classical OS Access control**

+Modern OS provides various form of compartmentalization and access control (processes, user and kernel space, access control rights,...) but they can be too complex depending on the context.
+Size of OS TCB is huge and has very complex interfaces.
+There is also no way to handle access control policies within a process, as processes are the computing units inside an operating system).
+Operating system are big programs that needs to handle a lot of functionalities and security issues, in amny cases it's a wrong choice to trust its mechanisms to define, configure, and enforce certain security policies.

+A better solution would be to have **access control primitives inside programming languages**

+Java stack inspection -> code-based access control.

+Permissions, protections domains and policies as language entities.

+Hardware sandboxes -> enclaves

+Capability machines...